jonlpersson/ed-latimore/site/_posts/2023-04-25-the-fear-preparation-familiarity-feedback-loop-how-to-stop-being-afraid-of-anything.md

 I was once evaluated by a sports psychologist and what he found is that I am less anxious during a boxing match than before it.
 My explanation was similar to ones he had been given by athletes with the same result.
 I over-prepare so I leave as little to uncertainty as possible.
 Yes, there are doubts, but they are outweighed by my preparation.

 Fear is a sign that something needs to be prepared for.
 It’s like an exam.
 If you’ve studied and you know the material, you are going to have much less anxiety than if you haven’t.
-Preparation means different things for different events but the idea is the same:&nbsp;***honing the requisite skills for task you face.
+Preparation means different things for different events but the idea is the same: ***honing the requisite skills for task you face.
 The better prepared you are, less fear you will experience.***

 ### Know thy enemy